 Note: The following list is an overview of the incident data included in the ACLED dataset.
 More details are available in the actual dataset (date, location data, event type, involved actors, information sources, etc.).
 In the following list, the names of event locations are taken from ACLED, while the administrative region names are taken from GADM data which serves as the basis for the map above.
+Data on incidents in the Abyei area are not reflected in this update.

-In Dakar, 19 incidents killing 3 people were reported.
-The following locations were affected: Dakar, Yoff.
+In Central Equatoria, 26 incidents killing 4 people were reported.
+The following locations were affected: Juba, Ngangala.